DAMM-Cap/DAMM-Documentation/docs/toolkit/funds.md

 - Private Equity Vehicles
 - and more...

-## Module-Based Architecture
+## Fund Architecture
 ---

-Funds are modular, enabling various capabilities to be added as needed.
-These capabilities are integrated as modules—smart contracts that natively extend the Safe smart wallet.
-Some modules we use are:

-- **Lagoon Deposit Module**: Built by [Lagoon Finance](https://lagoon.finance), this module allows users to deposit and withdraw assets from the fund.
-It tokenizes the holdings of a Safe into an [ERC-7540](https://eips.ethereum.org/EIPS/eip-7540) compliant token, standardizing the way shares of the fund are issued and redeemed.
-See [Lagoon Docs](https://docs.lagoon.finance/overview/lagoon-vault-architecture) for more information.
-- **Zodiac Roles Module**: Enables permissioned transaction execution by operators on behalf of the fund.
-Allows for varying levels of access through the use of roles.
-See [Zodiac Roles Module](./zodiac_roles_module.md) for more information.
-- **Zodiac Delay Module**: Introduces a time delay for executing specific transactions.
-This is particularly important for high-security administrative actions such as upgrading the fund or modifying its configuration.
-By enforcing a mandatory delay, it gives stakeholders time to review and, if necessary, react before critical changes are finalized.
-See [Zodiac Delay Module](https://www.zodiac.wiki/documentation/delay-modifier) for more information.

-> There are many more modules that can be combined to extend a fund's capabilities.

-## Hierarchical Funds
----

-DAMM Funds are designed to be standalone investment vehicles but can be interconnected in various ways:
+Funds in DAMM are designed to be **modular, composable, and extensible**.
+Each fund can be equipped with different capabilities depending on its purpose.
+Architecture can be understood in three layers: **structural design**, **cross-chain deployment**, and **modules**.

+### Fund-to-Fund Structures

-- **Fund-to-Fund:** Funds can deposit capital into other funds, receiving LP tokens in return.
+Funds can deposit capital into other funds, receiving LP tokens in return.
 For example, a high-risk fund focusing on long-tail assets might allocate a portion of its capital to a low-risk stablecoin fund for risk management or short-term liquidity.

 ```mermaid
 graph TD